Scandinavian Vikings

 Myths and facts about the Vikings

 Vikings were also skilled craftsmen and developed effective weapons.
-Remarkable findings tell about swords, axes, bows, arrows and spears.
+Remarkable findings include swords, axes, bows, arrows, and spears.
 Defensive weapons included helmets and shields.

 Contrary to popular belief, there is little evidence that Viking-age helmets ever had horns.
-In games or movies, the Vikings often wear a horned helmet, but the real Vikings wore good and practical helmets without horns.
-In the Viking age, helmets were typically made from several pieces of iron riveted together.
+In games or movies, the Vikings often wore a horned helmet, but the real Vikings wore good, practical helmets without horns.
+In the Viking Age, helmets were typically made from several pieces of iron riveted together.

 About the Viking Ship